Daniela Rathana

-Daniela Sörensen, better known by her stage name Daniela Rathana is a Swedish singer and songwriter.
+Daniela Sörensen, better known by her stage name Daniela Rathana, is a Swedish pop singer.
 She was born and grew up in Akalla and was a backup singer for Sabina Ddumba, Kent, Zara Larsson and Seinabo Sey before embarking on a solo career.
 In 2020, she released her debut EP, Halva vägen fri.
 In February 2021, she released the song "Testamente", a duet with Oskar Linnros.
-Her debut album is set for release in 2021 via Linnros' label Dundra; it will include the singles "Ansikte" and "Testamente".
-Her 2022 single "Vandraren" is inspired by Basshunter and Crazy Frog.
+Her debut album, Rathana Club was released in 2021 via Linnros' label Dundra; it includes the single "Testamente".
+Her 2022 single "Vandraren" is inspired by Basshunter's "Boten Anna" and Crazy Frog music.
+In 2024, she released the track "Where Strippers Go to Die" as the lead single from the album of the same name.